About my region – Central Queensland

 Contribution of region to state total %

-Commonwealth fisheries active in the waters off the east coast of Queensland include the Commonwealth Eastern Tuna and Billfish fishery (mainly supplying export markets with tuna) and the Coral Sea Fishery.
+Commonwealth fisheries active in the waters off the east coast of Queensland include the Commonwealth Eastern Tuna and Billfish fishery (mainly supplying export markets with Tunas) and the Coral Sea Fishery.

-In 2015–16, Queensland's fisheries product exports were valued at $199.6 million.
-The main export products include live and fresh, chilled or frozen fish, prawns and rock lobster.
-Hong Kong, Japan and the United States are the major destinations for Queensland fisheries exports, accounting for 42 per cent, 17 per cent and 14 per cent of the total value of exports in 2015–16, respectively.
-Other major export destinations include China (7 per cent) and Vietnam (4 per cent).
+In 2018–19, Queensland's fisheries product exports were valued at $185.8 million.
+Hong Kong and the China are the major destinations for Queensland fisheries exports, accounting for 29% and 21% of the total value of exports in 2018–19, respectively.
+Other major export destinations include Japan (15%) and United States of America (12%).

 Recreational fishing is popular in Queensland.
-The results of the 2013–14 state wide and regional recreational fishing survey report that recreational fishing continues to be a popular activity; however the participation rate has dropped from 17 per cent in 2010 to 15 per cent in 2013.
-In the 12 months prior to November 2013 approximately 700 000 Queenslanders went recreational fishing (QDAF 2015).
-Total expenditure in the sector is estimated to be between $350 million and $420 million in 2008–09 (DEEDI 2009).
-The tropical waters of Queensland are also a key area for tourism, attracting anglers from around the world and Australia.
-Popular target species include crabs, prawns and a range of finfish species including cods and groupers, coral trout, redthroat emperor, rosy snapper, and mackerel.
-For freshwater activity some key species caught include barramundi, eels, silver perch, and yabby and blueclaw crayfish.
+The results of the 2019–20 state wide and regional recreational fishing survey stated that 18.7% of Queensland’s population participated in recreational fishing in 2019 (approximately 943,000 people) (QDAF 2020).
+Total expenditure in the sector was estimated to be between $350 million and $420 million in 2008–09 (DEEDI 2009).
+The tropical waters of Queensland are also a key area for tourism, attracting anglers from around the world.
+Popular target species include Crabs, Prawns and a range of Finfish species including Cods and Groupers, Coral Trouts, Redthroat Emperor and Mackerels.
+For freshwater activity some key species caught include Barramundi, Eels, Silver Perch and Yabbies.

 In 2014–15, the most recent year for which regional data are available, the total plantation area in the Central Queensland region was 26,400 hectares, comprised of 8,200 hectares of hardwood plantations and 18,200 hectares of softwood plantations.
 The main hardwood plantation species in Queensland is Dunns white gum (Eucalyptus dunnii).
 The main softwood plantation species in Queensland are Slash Pine hybrid (Pinus elliottii hybrid), Southern Pine hybrid (Pinus caribaea hybrid) and Hoop pines (Araucaria cunninghamii).